-Disputes often arise over the validity of a will, especially if there are concerns about the person’s mental capacity or possible undue influence.
-Claims under the Inheritance (Provision for Family and Dependants) Act 1975 are also common, particularly from spouses, civil partners, children (including adults), dependants, and cohabiting partners who feel they have not been adequately provided for.
-Other frequent sources of conflict include disagreements about how executors manage the estate, the division of property, and succession of family business assets.
+Inheritance disputes are sadly common and can cause lasting rifts within families.
+They often arise over the validity of a will, particularly if there are concerns about the person’s mental capacity at the time of making the will or suspicions of undue influence by another party.
+Claims under the Inheritance (Provision for Family and Dependants) Act 1975 are also frequent, especially from spouses, civil partners, adult children, dependants, and cohabiting partners who feel they have not been adequately provided for.
+Other sources of conflict include disagreements about how executors manage the estate, the division of property, and succession of family business assets.

 Prevention Strategies